 In addition, the acquisition of ExxonMobil’s shallow water assets in Nigeria is expected to bring an 89 per cent increase in total 2P reserves, from 499 MMboe to 945 MMboe, adding offshore fields with dedicated, MPNU-operated export routes offering enhanced security and reliability.

-Seplat reported that this transaction is the first one to be announced since the Nigerian Government recently ratified the Petroleum Industry Act (PIA) and supports the objectives of this act and Nigeria’s energy transition.
+Seplat says that this transaction is the first one to be announced since the Nigerian Government recently ratified the Petroleum Industry Act (PIA) and supports the objectives of this act and Nigeria’s energy transition.

 More Nigerian acreage for Seplat

 Mobil Producing Nigeria Unlimited’s portfolio includes a 40 per cent operating ownership of four oil mining leases – OMLs 67, 68, 70, 104 – and associated infrastructure with NNPC as a partner, holding 60 per cent interest.

 Additionally, the asset portfolio entails the Qua Iboe Terminal, one of Nigeria’s largest export facilities and a 51 per cent interest in Bonny River Terminal and Natural Gas Liquids Recovery Plants at EAP and Oso.
 However, it does not include ExxonMobil’s deepwater assets in Nigeria.